Waltika/CitizenX/doc/CITIZENX-ARCHITECTURE-SUMMARY.md

 4. **Non-Chrome Browsers**:
    - The `/check-extension` page redirects non-Chrome users to `/view-annotations`, which fetches annotations from the Render server and displays them, mimicking the extension’s UI.
    - Mobile browsers (e.g., Chrome on Android) are detected and redirected to `/view-annotations`.
    - The `/api/annotations` endpoint on the Render server fetches annotations and user profiles, including the correct `authorHandle` with retries and caching to handle replication delays.
+Fixed deduplication issue to ensure consistent annotation retrieval.

 ### Network Setup
 - **Current**: Single-node setup using a Gun.js bootstrap node on Render (`https://citizen-x-bootsrap.onrender.com`) with persistent storage (`/var/data/gun-data`, `radata/`), supported by the citizen-pinning-service.